Stigmata: Mariam Thresia Chiramel

 The first saint from India with stigmata was nun Mariam Thresia Chiramel.
 She was canonised on 13 October 2019 by Pope Francis.

 Stigmata and gender

-In the late nineteenth century, a French physician named Dr. A Imbert-Goubeyre began compiling a census of known stigmatics from the thirteenth century to his own time.
+In the late nineteenth century, a French physician named Dr. An Imbert-Goubeyre began compiling a census of known stigmatics from the thirteenth century to his own time.
 This census includes 280 female and 41 male stigmatics, meaning women comprise a little over 87% of the list.
 Additionally, the University of Antwerp released a database of information on 244 stigmatics in April 2019.
 92% of the stigmatics in the database are female.
 In some cases, convent sisters have attempted to shield stigmatic women from public scrutiny, often out of fear of how their condition would affect the convent's reputation.
-So, the amount of women stigmatics may be even higher than historical record shows.
+So, the number of women stigmatics may be even higher than historical record shows.

 Despite the high number of women stigmatics throughout history, the best-known and least contested stigmatics, such as Francis of Assisi and Padre Pio, have been men.